-The NY Fed’s post, titled The Future of Payments Is Not Stablecoins, argues that we argue that if blockchains — with their exponential advantages over current payment rails — are the transfer mechanism of the future, then it is only common sense to issue the most popular form of money on that transfer mechanism.
+The NY Fed’s post, titled The Future of Payments Is Not Stablecoins, argues that that if blockchains — with their exponential advantages over current payment rails — are the transfer mechanism of the future, then it is only common sense to issue the most popular form of money on that medium.

 Tokenising commercial bank money on a modern distributed ledger network would allow for the real-time transfer of funds, reducing the need for outdated processes like correspondent banking, and eliminating many of the delays and fees that are currently associated with traditional payment methods.

 Tokenised bank deposits would avoid unnecessarily locking up liquidity like fully-reserved backed tokens, supporting credit creation in the economy as assisting with the execution of monetary policy.